Brenden-Trieu/COSC-310-Individual-Project/README.md

 # Assignment-3

-### To use ChatBotWithWordnet.py you need to pip install vaderSentiment, NLTK, and tkinter (Not the main chatbot worked, use ChatBotWitPyDictionary.py)
+### To use ChatBotWithWordnet.py you need to pip install vaderSentiment, NLTK, and tkinter (Not the main chatbot worked on, use ChatBotWitPyDictionary.py)
-## To user ChatBotWitPyDictionary.py you need to pip install PyDictionary, vaderSentiment, NLTK, tkinter, googletrans, and wikipedia
+## To use ChatBotWitPyDictionary.py you need to pip install PyDictionary, vaderSentiment, NLTK, tkinter, googletrans, and wikipedia
 ## For googletrans install, do pip install googletrans==3.1.0a0 as this alpha version has the fix for the attributeError the normal API has
 > If alpha version still does not work go to [stackoverflow feed](https://stackoverflow.com/questions/52455774/googletrans-stopped-working-with-error-nonetype-object-has-no-attribute-group)